samschultzponsys/Spazcat-IPAM/readme.md

 # Spazcat IPAM

 A lightweight, self-hosted IP Address Management tool.
-UniFi stays your DHCP source of truth; this is the planning + visualization layer on top of it — color-coded pools, drag-and-drop device assignment, duplicate-IP detection, and CSV export so you're never locked to one DHCP server.
+UniFi as standard stays your DHCP source of truth; this is the planning + visualization layer on top of it — color-coded pools, drag-and-drop device assignment, duplicate-IP detection, and CSV export so you're never locked to one DHCP server.